News

 A popular location for many students, the university is recognised as one of the top institutions in the world!

-The 2020 QS World University Rankings saw Birmingham amongst the top 100 in the 81st spot!
+The University League Table 2024 saw Birmingham sit in the 15th spot!

 Culture and Languages Spoken